Sachaa-Thanasius/pycc/README.rst

 pycc
 ====

-An experimental C compiler in Python.
+An attempt at a C parser in pure Python, and maybe eventually a C compiler?